olekuz/tyk-docs/tyk-docs/content/tyk-cloud/using-plugins/python-custom-auth.md

 ## What are we going to do?

-We are going to configure an Tyk-Cloud Control Plane to use a custom authentication plugin built in Python.
+We are going to configure an Tyk Cloud Control Plane to use a custom authentication plugin built in Python.

 ## What do I need in advance?